-Notebook from leather wallet with "Containing notes for 1842" inked on it.
-Contains financial notes and calculations.
+Notebook from leather wallet, contains financial notes and calculations.
 8 p.

 Ballard and Co.
 Ledger containing account information documenting the purchase, shipment, and sale of enslaved people.
 Includes the names and prices of enslaved people, payment records, shipping information, and expenses.

 Magnolia Plantation journal containing daily entries that document work done on Magnolia Plantation in 1848.
 Also includes a list of all enslaved people, along with age and a brief description; lists of births and deaths; a list of enslaved people issued spades, shovels, hoes, and axes; a list of shoes distributed; and a listing of farm animals and tools.

 Magnolia Plantation journal containing daily entries that document work done on Magnolia Plantation in 1849.
 Also includes a list of all enslaved people, along with age and a brief description; lists of births and deaths; a list of enslaved people issued spades, shovels, hoes, and axes; a list of shoes distributed; a listing of farm animals and tools; and a list of all items bought for use on the plantation.

 Documents cotton production at Magnolia Plantation, 1846-1851.
 Includes lists with names of enslaved people and the amount of cotton picked per day, with brief descriptions of conditions; records of cotton shipments; and a list of garments made in 1848.

 Volume documenting cotton production at Magnolia Plantation, 1853.
 Includes lists with names of enslaved person and the amount of cotton picked per day, with brief descriptions of conditions, and a list of the weight and number of each bale.